Contents

-Climate change is perhaps the most pressing existential issue of our modern age.
+Climate action planning, and taking seriously the reality of climate change, is perhaps the most pressing existential issue of our modern age.
 The impacts of climate change are already being felt around the world, from extreme weather events like hurricanes, floods, and wildfires, to the loss of critical ecosystems such as coral reefs and rainforests.
 These changes are not only affecting natural systems but also social and economic systems–exacerbating poverty, food insecurity, and global inequality.

 The Paris Agreement requires that we globally limit global warming to no more than 1.5°C above pre-industrial levels.
 Failure to do so could trigger irreversible and catastrophic changes, such as the collapse of major ice sheets, the loss of entire species, new diseases and viral threats, severely compromised air quality, and the displacement of millions of people due to sea-level rise, and other climate impacts.